Do I Need a Pool Heater in Florida? Expert Analysis

 First, Let's Diagnose Your Heating Needs

-To determine whether you need a pool heater in Florida, we need to evaluate several key factors specific to your situation.
+First thing to check: your water temperature on a February morning — nine times out of ten, that 62-degree pool will tell you everything you need to know about heating in Florida.
 Florida's climate varies significantly from the Panhandle to the Keys, and your heating needs will depend on your exact location, pool usage patterns, and comfort preferences.

 Analyzing Florida's Regional Temperature Patterns